Stuart Forster reports on a thrilling and insightful boat ride with Jetboat Interlaken in Switzerland.

 Jetboat Interlaken in Switzerland

-“Anyone else?” he asks, before explaining that the 260 metre deep Lake Brienz is filled by mountain meltwater of drinking water quality.
+“Anyone else?” he asks, before explaining that the 260-metre-deep (919-feet-deep) Lake Brienz is filled with mountain meltwater of drinking water quality.
 He then powers up the boat to its cruising speed of 57km/h and we skip across the lake.
-During the 40 minutes that we’re out we’ll cover around 38km.
+During the 40 minutes that we’re out, we’ll cover around 38 kilometres (23.5 miles).

 Part thrill, part guided tour